Vera

 In order to better understand the plus-size community’s needs, I attended an in-person plus-size shopping event to gather participants for surveys and interviews.
 I also connected with additional participants by reaching out to online communities on Facebook, Reddit, and Instagram.

-80% of participants identifying as plus-size stated that they purchase at least half, if not all of their clothes online
+of participants identifying as plus-size stated that they purchase at least half, if not all of their clothes online

-80% of participants identifying as plus-size stated that they are unsuccessful in finding clothes that fit their personal style
+of participants identifying as plus-size stated that they are unsuccessful in finding clothes that fit their personal style

-“I have a couple pieces that I like, but mostly it is just stuff that I tolerate so that I am not walking around nakedbecause I don’t have options”
+“I have a couple pieces that I like, but mostly it is just stuff that I tolerate so that I am not walking around naked because I don’t have options”

 “I want the same cute clothes that are in straight sizes… I just feel like we have way less access to that, especially if you

+are more than a 3x.
 Once you hit that place you are kind of screwed, in my experience”

 “I cannot find anything in store- like shopping in person is not something I can do.
 Maybe there are 1 or 2 stores in all of LA that fit me… I can’t just go to a mall and find clothes”